JosephCrispell/basicPlotteR/README.md

 - `spreadPoints` for adding points onto boxplot(s) that are deterministically spread out to minimise overlap
 - `plotMultipleHistograms` for plotting multiple histograms on the same plot
 - `progress` for running a progress bar within a for loop
+- `setAlpha` for changing the alpha value (transparency) of colours specified as strings of characters

 ## `addTextLabels`
 ```